semaphoreci/docs/docs/essentials/tag-triggered-deployment.md

       when: "result = 'passed' and tag =~ '.*'"
 ```

-Here we defined the condition in `when` sub-field of `auto_promote` field and if
+Here we have defined the condition in the `when` sub-field of the `auto_promote`
-it is fulfilled the deployment pipeline will be automatically triggered.
+field and the deployment pipeline will be automatically triggered if it is fulfilled.

 The condition in the example above will be fulfilled when tests in the main CI
-pipeline pass and if the whole workflow was triggered for a tag.
+pipeline pass and the whole workflow was triggered for a tag.

-You can find out more about ways to express conditions [here][conditions].
+You can learn more about ways to express conditions [here][conditions].

-## Full examples for CI and deployment pipeline
+## Full examples for CI and deployment pipelines

-Here is the full CI pipeline example with promotions block included:
+Here is the full CI pipeline example with the promotions block included:

 ```yaml
 version: v1.0